hpb-htw/codeanatomy/README.md

 l3build doc
 ```

-to create style file and documentation files.
+to create the style file and documentation files at once.
 You can also (like I also do) use `make`
 to call repeatly tasks.